PrestaShop/docs/src/content/1.7/development/mail.md

 ---
-title: Register a new hook
+title: How to send e-mails
 weight: 70
 ---